F1 2027 Silly Season: Driver lineup predictions

 Esteban Ocon – Rafael Câmara

-Obviously, Haas would love to keep Oliver Bearman around, but Bearman is bound for a Ferrari promotion in 2027.
+Obviously, Haas would love to keep Oliver Bearman around, but Bearman is bound for a Ferrari promotion in 2027, so they’ll have to find a replacement.

 The next Haas driver could be one of the young Ferrari talents, Rafael Câmara or Tuukka Taponen.
-After winning F3 with a huge margin, Câmara must be considered the favourite.
+After winning F3 by a huge margin, Câmara must be considered the favourite.
+He is the best driver in Ferrari’s academy, and if Bearman leaves, Haas would be happy to sign such a promising talent.

 Racing Bulls